 Few would disagree that 2020 has brought its challenges – and I would like to know who those few are.
 NuData analysts closely monitor our data for online patterns and trends, and found some compelling changes over the first six months of 2020.

 The COVID-19 pandemic has driven the fastest transition of customers moving to online transactions.
-As a result, we’ve seen an unprecedented surge in creativity of credential-stealing scams.
+As a result, we’ve seen an unprecedented surge in the creativity of credential-stealing scams.
 Companies adapting their business models to enhance online servicing have to grapple with growing customer needs and more sophisticated attacks.

 From January 1 to June 30, NuData analysts closely monitored global online changes and summarized the key findings to help make sense of what’s changing in the threat landscape.
 This article highlights five cybersecurity facts from the latest NuData report: 2020 H1 Fraud risk at a glance.